-Nick Prince - Chairman and Newbury Branch Representative
+Nick Prince - your Vice-chairman and Newbury Branch Representative

 Nick is still a full-time civil servant now based in Reading.
 He began researching his family history in early 2007.
 He is a member of the Newbury Branch and former branch chair.
 A change in his status at work allows him to be a trustee and Society Chairman.
 He is married to Maureen and has 3 stepchildren.
 His 12-year-old granddaughter is the only one of his family to share his interest.
 She attended 2 fairs in 2018 to support the society.
 Nick is also a member of Thatcham Baptist Church and volunteers at the Watermill theatre.

-A society member since 2006, Vanessa has been Chair of the Vale of the White Horse branch for many years.
-Vanessa has lived in Abingdon and been married to Duncan for over 25 years and has two children Robert, working in London and Nicole, who is currently living in Whistler, British Columbia, Canada.
-When not researching her own ancestry in Wales, Birmingham and the Black Country, or her husband's in Scotland, London and Cobourg in Canada, she enjoys creative paper-crafting and working in her garden.
-Vanessa also helps run her husband’s music business ‘Big Ginger Tom Music’, which promotes live acoustic music and she can be found behind the bar in Harwell Village Hall on gig nights!
+A society member since 2006.
+Vanessa has been Chair of the Abingdon) Branch for many years.
+Vanessa has lived in Abingdon and been married to Duncan for 30 years and has two grown up children Robert and Nicole.
+When not researching her own ancestry in Wales, Birmingham, Gloucestershire and Bedfordshire, or her husband's Scottish roots, she enjoys creative paper-crafting and working in her garden.
+Vanessa also helps in her husband’s music business ‘Big Ginger Tom Music’, which promotes live acoustic music and she can be found behind the bar in Harwell Village Hall on gig nights!

 Sandra Barkwith – Bracknell branch

 Gillian joined the society in 1998 and has worked closely with the Federation of Family History Societies, Findmypast and The National Archives.
-She has served on the Executive since 2007, bar two one-year compulsory gaps, and represents the Computer branch of which she is chairman.
-She also sits on the IT Development Team and the Education and Events group.
-Gillian forms part of the 'Tuesday evening team' who provide technical as well as family history advice to visitors to the Centre for Heritage and Family History.
+She has served on the Executive since 2007, bar two one-year compulsory gaps, and represents the Computer branch of which she is Chairman.
+She also sits on the Education and Events group and facilitates the monthly Natter group.
 Gillian has recently found her first and probably only Berkshire ancestor whilst researching her own family history and by making a worldwide study of the Blofeld surname.

-John joined the Berkshire Family History Society about 20 years ago and has been a committee member of the Computer branch for over 15 years.
-Since taking early retiring from the NHS in 2008 he has had more time to catch up with Irish, American and British relatives.
-His father was one of 15 children and his mother one of four children, so he has many aunts and uncles and of course very many cousins to keep track of.
+John joined Berks FHS about 20 + years ago and has been a committee member of the Computer branch for almost 20 years.
+Since taking early retirement from the NHS in 2008 he has had more time to catch up with Irish, American and British relatives as his father was one of 15 children and his mother one of 4 children, he has many aunts and uncles, all now deceased and of course very many cousins to keep track of.
 John moved to the Reading area in the early 1980s from his home in Bracknell.
 He had been in Bracknell since 1958 when his family left West London to start a new life in Bracknell New Town, which was a big new adventure for him aged 10, and his parents.
 In March 2022 he finally made contact with his half sister, who was adopted as an infant.
 It has been a roller coaster of a ride getting to know her and her large family ever since.
 This has all been achieved by the use of DNA research, the value of which is not to be underestimated.

 Paul Barrett - Joint Webmaster

 Paul is a retired software product manager and spent the final 25 years of his career in the tech industry.
 He and his wife moved to Northumberland in 2005 to be close to their son and his family but the Barretts have strong connections to Berkshire, albeit in the annexed section around Abingdon!
 Paul joined the society in 2017 and, in 2019, took on the post of Webmaster having redesigned the society’s websites.
 He is passionate about digital transformation and its role in engaging with the digital generations and with members who are remote from Berkshire.
-He edits the online newsletter “in touch” and is a member of several committees including Marketing & Communications and ITDT.
+He co-edits the online newsletter “in touch” and is a member of the Marketing & Communications team, IT Working Group and Project & Publications team.

 Mark is Berkshire’s county archivist.
 He grew up in Maidenhead and has a lifelong love of history in the Royal County.
 He is particularly interested in historic mental health care and the people who received it and is the author of two related books: “Broadmoor Revealed” and “Life in the Victorian Asylum” He was elected as vice-president of the society for the first time in 2016.